pmazak/bdd-starter/README.md

 ======
 **Requires** [Gradle][gradle] (0.9+) to build/run.

-Offers a sample cucumber feature file with step definitions coded in Groovy.
+Offers a sample [Cucumber][cucumber] feature file with step definitions coded in Groovy.
-Stub created for writing step definitions in Java instead.
+Stub created for writing step definitions in Java too.
+You can mix both!
+Uses [cuke4duke][cuke4duke].

 First time only
 ===